openPMD/openPMD-standard/STANDARD.md

 *component* of a `vector record`:

   - `position`
-    - type: 1-dimensional array of N *(float)* where N is the number of dimensions in the simulation.
+    - type: 1-dimensional array of N *(floatX)* where N is the number of dimensions in the simulation.
     - range of each value: `[ 0.0 : 1.0 )`
     - description: relative position of the component on the current element of